citation-file-format/github2cff/README.rst

    python gitlab_cff_extractor.py
    python github_cff_extractor.py

 To create a CITATION.cff file of a release, you must supply the doi that is associated with the release.
-Whenever a new release is made of the software being cited, the CITATION.cff must be updated with the new doi, version and release date.
+Whenever a new release is made of the software being cited, the `CITATION.cff` file must be updated with the new doi, version and release date.

 github2cff was developed in around 6 hrs at the Software Sustainability Institute Collabrative Workshop 2018 Hackday.